inderpreet/android_mqtt_sensor/README.md

 - The basic MQTT functionality works thanks to the original author.
 - Ambient Light Sensor value is read and is updated to a textView in the Main Activity.
 [Link](https://www.youtube.com/watch?v=dfTeS41BbbI)
 - Got a thread working separately with a delay using thread.sleep()
+- Got the thread to update the sensor data to a View Component after delays.
+Updating the delay to 5 seconds.

 ## License